 A party's Daily Minimum Available ICAP is equal to Daily ICAP Owned minus the Daily Unoffered ICAP minus Daily Cleared ICAP in RPM Auctions minus Daily FRR Capacity Plan Commitments.
-Daily Cleared UCAP in RPM Auctions is converted to Daily Cleared ICAP using the greater of the EFORd ${1\ yr}$ at the time of the Base Residual Auction, EFORd ${5\ yr}$ at the time of the Base Residual Auction.
+Daily Cleared UCAP in RPM Auctions is converted to Daily Cleared ICAP using the greater of the EFORd ${1\ yr}$ at the time of the Base Residual Auction, or the party's Sell Offer EFORd from the Base Residual Auction.